wesleytian/wesleytian.com/posts/projects.md

 ---
 ## Machine Learning

-### Intro to Machine Learning (FA 18) Final Project Competition
+### ResNet-18 Dog Breed Classifier
-Placed 1st out of 205 students
+Placed 1st out of 205 students @ University of Michigan's FA18 Intro to Machine Learning (EECS 445) Final Project Competition
-We were assigned to design, implement, and train a deep neural network of our own design to classify dog breeds.
+We were assigned to design, implement, and train a deep neural network of our design to classify dog breeds.
 I played around with many many different designs before settling on some data augmentation (label-preserving transformations) to create more data, `TorchVision.model's` ResNet18 model for transferring weights, and Adam optimization.
 - Will upload source code soon.

 ![img](/projects/project-2-graph.png)